ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

          background_g: 86
          background_r: 150

+Now include the ``turtlesim_world_3.launch.py`` launch description in our main launch file.
 Using that configuration file in our launch description will assign ``background_b``, ``background_g``, and ``background_r`` parameters to specified values in ``turtlesim3/sim`` and ``turtlesim2/sim`` nodes.

 3 Namespaces
 ^^^^^^^^^^^^

-As you may have noticed, we have defined namespaces for turlesim worlds in the ``turtlesim_world_2.launch.py`` file.
+As you may have noticed, we have defined the namespace for the turlesim world in the ``turtlesim_world_2.launch.py`` file.
 Unique namespaces allow the system to start two similar nodes without node name or topic name conflicts.

 .. code-block:: Python